basitsk09/test/README.md

       document.body.appendChild(form);
       form.submit();

-      // After submission, we can only provide generic feedback as we don't get a direct response in the SPA. setSnackbar({
+      setSnackbar({
         children:
           "Request submitted successfully.
 You will be notified of any invalid records.",
         severity: "success",
       });
-      // Optionally reset the page after a delay setTimeout(() => {
+      setTimeout(() => {
         setRows([]);
         setShowTable(false);